ManuelBuenAbad/graphare/README.md

 Installing the code
 --------------

-There are two packages: `PhaseTransition.wl`, which computes various observables from the first-order phase transition; and `DSReheating.wl`, which computes the reheating history of the dark sector.
+There are two packages: `DSReheating.wl`, which computes the reheating history of the dark sector; and `PhaseTransition.wl`, which computes various observables from the first-order phase transition.

 To install, simply open a Mathematica notebook and: